muonroi/CrawlTruyenFullVison/OPTIMIZATION_PLAN.md

 - Prefer standard HTTP requests for regular pages.
 - Detect anti-bot or dynamic pages and fall back to Playwright only when necessary.
 - Reuse browser instances and contexts instead of initializing them repeatedly.
+- Add guardrails that skip Playwright fallback for transient server errors or empty responses when the page is clearly static.

 ## 2. Proxy Management
 - Rotate proxy pool immediately on detection of blocks.
 - Maintain blacklist by domain and error codes (e.g. 403, Cloudflare, captcha).
 - Log detailed metrics for each proxy to measure success rate.
 - Support dynamic loading or reloading of proxies without restarting the crawler.
+- Track proxy health per site, maintain temporary per-site blacklists, and retire weak proxies that consistently fail health checks.

 ## 3. Anti-bot Content Filters
 - Identify chapters containing patterns like "Bạn đã bị chặn" or "Access Denied".